 Give me those epic scones already: Jump to Recipe

-Over the last 3 weeks my house has perpetually smelled like lemons (good thing, yes) and has also full of candied lemons (some good, some well…interesting).
+Over the last 3 weeks my house has perpetually smelled like lemons (good thing, yes) and has also been full of candied lemons (some good, some well…interesting).
 You may be thinking- okay are making candied lemons really that hard?
 Probably not.
 However, I wanted the PERFECT candied lemons- tart, but sugary, with that perfect chewy texture.
-After four attempts (yes four), I finally had a great batch of lemons.
+After four attempts (yes four), I finally did perfect this recipe.
 However, I was left with the problem (blessing?) of a whole lot of leftover lemon infused sugar.
-I brought one of the first batches to my friends house for some cocktails, which led to some interesting experiments and a very fun night out, however I knew I just had to make something baked with the leftover syrup.
+I brought one of the first batches to my friend’s house for some cocktails, however, I knew I just had to make something baked with the leftover syrup.

 Please note: If you are planning on making this recipe the way I did, you’ll need to plan to make the candied lemons 24 hours before making your scones as they need that time to air dry.
 Once dried, they are extra good when rolled in some additional sugar to give them a good crunch.
-Also, I bought a pastry cutter to help mix in the ingredients, but if you don’t have one a fork will definitely work (just a bit more effort!).
-It took a few tries, but I am over the moon excited to share this moist and flakey lemon scone recipe with you all!
+If you don’t have time to make candied lemons, you can replace the candied lemon syrup with honey, simple syrup, or maple syrup for similar results!

 Hope you enjoy these wonderful Vegan Lemon Scones!